suryakiran1610/To-Do-Application/README.md

 API Endpoints
 The following API endpoints are used in the application:

-POST /myapp/register/ - Register a new user.
+-POST /myapp/register/ - Register a new user.
-POST /myapp/login/ - Log in a user.
+-POST /myapp/login/ - Log in a user.
-GET /search?user_id=<user_id> - Retrieve tasks for the logged-in user.
+-GET /search?user_id=<user_id> - Retrieve tasks for the logged-in user.
-POST /search/ - Add a new task.
+-POST /search/ - Add a new task.
-PATCH /search/<id>/ - Update a task.
+-PATCH /search/<id>/ - Update a task.
-DELETE /search/<id>/ - Delete a task.
+-DELETE /search/<id>/ - Delete a task.

 Folder Structure
 frontend/: Contains the React frontend code.